unicode-org/icu4x/components/datetime/README.md

 assert_eq!(formatted_date.to_string(), "Sep 12, 2020, 12:35 PM");
 ```

-At the moment, the crate provides only options using the `Style` bag, but in the future,
+At the moment, the crate provides only options using the `Length` bag, but in the future,
 we expect to add more ways to customize the output, like skeletons, and components.

 *Notice:* Rust at the moment does not have a canonical way to represent date and time.
 We are introducing